ONLINE ORDERS AVAILABLE ~ LAVENDER SHOP WILL REOPEN FEBRUARY 8TH 2023

 When is the best time to see lavender in bloom in Georgia?
 June is the best time to come for our biggest bloom of Lavender.
 We have different varieties of lavender and each type has their own bloom time: Stoechas in mid April - May and again in late summer, English Lavenders in May and another lighter bloom in early autumn, and our big Intermedias the first part of June.
 But we also grow a large amount of flowers to extend bloom time here at the farm.
 Blooms begin from spring with white tulips, crocus, and daffodils in our garden areas.
 Summer time we of course have our lavender blooms throughout June with our sunflowers, zinnias, and English garden cut flowers such as gomphrenas, celosias, Larkspur, Queen Ann's Lace, Coneflowers, and more.
 Then at the very end of summer we have our Dahlias beginning to bloom through autumn, and at this time another crop of sunflowers to enjoy.

 Does it cost to visit to the farm?
 It is free to visit the Lavender Farm Shop during shop hours most months.
-Please note that during peak season (May - August) there is an entrance fee of $5.00 per car.
+Please note that during peak season (June and July) there is an entrance fee of $5.00 per car for 4 people.
+Children under 12 free. .
 (For photography after hours information - see photography page).
 Please visit our contact page for our most up to date store hours.
 To visit the SHOP ONLY - there is Not an entrance fee.

 Am I allowed to pick the flowers/lavender while visiting?
 Not without a purchased ticket.
 We have specific days for 'U-pick' lavender in June, zinnias in summer, and dahlias just before frost.
 We will announce 2023 dates soon and the corresponding times to come to the shop and purchase your 'U-Pick' tickets.